Dev Standards

 CHECK

-• Go there and check your domain.
+Go and check your domain.
 Useful tip: go to the Handshake Simulation section and check the supported devices.